azzano-design/pauls-grand-donut-adventure/README.md

 # Paul's Grand Donut Adventure
 ## Snackathon submission

-The prompt was to create something (anything) with one button only.
+The prompt was to create something (anything) with one button only - and to use and learn new AI tools along the way.

-Here is a fun game you can play using on the spacebar (and mouse movement - but that's not a button now is it?).
+Here is a fun game you can play using only the spacebar (and mouse movement - but that's not a button now is it?).

 Created with Godot and a slew of AI tools.
 Full credits below.